fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 post_og_image: https://fusebit.io/assets/images/blog/blog-monkeypatching-http-request.png
 ---

-## Monkey Patching http.request and http.get
 [Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) is a time-honored tradition in the system instrumentation space.
 Many a time a developer will need to add an annotation or capture an event for a system that doesn’t natively support it or provide any hooks, and will have to result to trickery to achieve their goals.

 Happily, in today’s modern world of high level interpreted languages like Python and JavaScript, monkey patching is so much easier!

-Let’s explore how we can monkey patch the Node.js `http` library (and, by extrapolation, `https` as well) to annotate every request made from the environment.
+Let’s explore how we can monkey patch the Node.js [http](https://nodejs.org/api/http.html) library (and, by extrapolation, [https](https://nodejs.org/api/https.html) as well) to annotate every request made from the environment.

 Here at Fusebit, we use this to add [OpenTelemetry](https://opentelemetry.io/) tracing information to outbound requests, allowing us to correlate events extending across multiple parts of our infrastructure for each customer integration.
 ## Naive approach